The Scrumptious Oppo Digital PM-1 Planar Magnetic Headphone

 I'm not particularly convinced that a 2.5mm connector on the headphone is a good idea; typically this type of connector is prone to failure over time.
 In this particular case, however, Oppo did a very nice job of including a small rubber feature on the cable plugs that provides and interference fit with the small well around the jack hole on the ear capsules, apparently making the fit much more secure and reducing strain on the jack contacts.
 Also, with a focus on reducing size and weight with these cans the choice is understandable.

 The PM-1 headphone itself is of superb construction.
 The headband and leather earpads are covered in sumptuous black lambskin.
 Foam padding is not memory foam, but latex foam that Oppo claims are softer and longer lived than memory foam pads.
 I'm a big fan of memory foam for this application, but found the Oppo PM-1 padding quite faultless and supremely comfortable.
 Earpads are easily removed with a tug, and a second pair of velour covered earpads are included.
+(Editors note: Since the writing of this article, Oppo now includes a third pair of leather earpads called the "Alternate" pad, which has fewer holes on the inside of the pad and delivers a slightly brighter sound than the other pads.)

 Headband arm ends are stainless steel and provide a detented adjustment.
 Movement is smooth and adjustments secure when fitted.
 Headband end caps and swivel mechanism appear to be chromed machined metal parts, but it's difficult to tell for sure.
 Ear capsules swivel a full 180 degrees allowing the earpads to lay flat when placed in the carry case or on a desk.